Prepare to Study in Canada and York University

 The first thing that you want to have ready are your documents.
 Your passport must be valid, you must have a student visa and a letter from the Government of Canada inviting you to attend York University.
 These documents make it possible for you to receive your student permit.
 If you are missing any of these documents, it could delay your arrival in Toronto, Canada and you could miss the start of classes.
 Do not leave these tasks to the last minute!

-To find a useful list of resources and documents to support your process, visit York International’s Immigration Information website.
+To find a useful list of resources and documents to support your process, visit the Citizenship & Immigration Canada website.

 As an international student, you may be eligible to work in Canada while studying and after you graduate.
 Obtaining a job while studying has many benefits and we're here to help!
 York University provides job postings through their Career Centre, giving you the opportunity to work on- and off-campus.
 York International also facilitates opportunities for international students interested in co-operative education and networking opportunities.
 To learn more about employment opportunities and co-operative education at York University, visit York International's Working in Canada website.

-Finally, take advantage of York University’s social media channels and ask any questions that could help you through this process.
-You can reach us on Facebook or Twitter, as well as read our Division of Students blog, YUBlog, for further guidance.
+Finally, take advantage of York University's social media channels, such as Facebook or Twitter, and ask any questions that could help you through this process.